-Annual vehicular trips and related VMT generated by the operation of the Project would result in a fuel demand of 555,544 gallons of fuel.
+Annual vehicular trips and related VMT generated by the operation of the Project would result in a fuel demand of 160,544 gallons of fuel for Option A and 120,691 gallons of fuel for Option B.

 Fuel would be provided by current and future commercial vendors.
 Trip generation and VMT generated by the Project are consistent with other industrial uses of similar scale and configuration, as reflected respectively in the Institute of Transportation Engineers (ITE) Trip Generation Manual (11th Ed., 2021); and CalEEMod.
 As such, Project operations would not result in excessive and wasteful vehicle trips and VMT, nor excess and wasteful vehicle energy consumption compared to other industrial uses.